nightlxight/discord-bots/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question
+about: 💡 Any ideas?
+Feel free to ask! :)
-title: "❔ Any questions?
-Feel free to ask! :)"
+title: "Feel free to ask your question! :)"
 labels: question
 assignees: ''